British

 Gliders

-Although the ability of a helicopter to land and take off from confined spaces reduced the need for parachute troops, the Westland Whirlwind shown above, was used for parachute training in the 1960's in much the same way as the barrage balloons shown below, from the 1940's to the 1980's, and the Short Skyvan (above) in the 1990's.
+Although the ability of a helicopter to land and take off from confined spaces reduced the need for parachute troops, the Westland Whirlwind shown above, was used for parachute training in the 1960s in much the same way as the barrage balloons shown below were used from the 1940s to the 1980s, and the Short Skyvan (above) in and after the 1990s.